arangodb/arangodb-tinkerpop-provider/README.md

         sslCertValue: "MIIDezCCAmOgAwIBAgIEeDCzXzANBgkqhkiG9w0BAQsFADBuMRAwDgYDVQQGEwdVbmtub3duMRAwDgYDVQQIEwdVbmtub3duMRAwDgYDVQQHEwdVbmtub3duMRAwDgYDVQQKEwdVbmtub3duMRAwDgYDVQQLEwdVbmtub3duMRIwEAYDVQQDEwlsb2NhbGhvc3QwHhcNMjAxMTAxMTg1MTE5WhcNMzAxMDMwMTg1MTE5WjBuMRAwDgYDVQQGEwdVbmtub3duMRAwDgYDVQQIEwdVbmtub3duMRAwDgYDVQQHEwdVbmtub3duMRAwDgYDVQQKEwdVbmtub3duMRAwDgYDVQQLEwdVbmtub3duMRIwEAYDVQQDEwlsb2NhbGhvc3QwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAwggEKAoIBAQC1WiDnd4+uCmMG539ZNZB8NwI0RZF3sUSQGPx3lkqaFTZVEzMZL76HYvdc9Qg7difyKyQ09RLSpMALX9euSseD7bZGnfQH52BnKcT09eQ3wh7aVQ5sN2omygdHLC7X9usntxAfv7NzmvdogNXoJQyY/hSZff7RIqWH8NnAUKkjqOe6Bf5LDbxHKESmrFBxOCOnhcpvZWetwpiRdJVPwUn5P82CAZzfiBfmBZnB7D0l+/6Cv4jMuH26uAIcixnVekBQzl1RgwczuiZf2MGO64vDMMJJWE9ClZF1uQuQrwXF6qwhuP1Hnkii6wNbTtPWlGSkqeutr004+Hzbf8KnRY4PAgMBAAGjITAfMB0GA1UdDgQWBBTBrv9Awynt3C5IbaCNyOW5v4DNkTANBgkqhkiG9w0BAQsFAAOCAQEAIm9rPvDkYpmzpSIhR3VXG9Y71gxRDrqkEeLsMoEyqGnw/zx1bDCNeGg2PncLlW6zTIipEBooixIE9U7KxHgZxBy0Et6EEWvIUmnr6F4F+dbTD050GHlcZ7eOeqYTPYeQC502G1Fo4tdNi4lDP9L9XZpf7Q1QimRH2qaLS03ZFZa2tY7ah/RQqZL8Dkxx8/zc25sgTHVpxoK853glBVBs/ENMiyGJWmAXQayewY3EPt/9wGwV4KmU3dPDleQeXSUGPUISeQxFjy+jCw21pYviWVJTNBA9l5ny3GhEmcnOT/gQHCvVRLyGLMbaMZ4JrPwb+aAtBgrgeiK4xeSMMvrbhw=="
 ```

-If no `sslCertValue` configuration parameter is provided, then the default SSL context will be used.
+If no `sslCertValue` is provided, the default SSL context will be used.
+In such case, you can specify the truststore
-In such cases, the truststore can be specified, if needed, using system properties `javax.net.ssl.trustStore` and
+using system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
-`javax.net.ssl.trustStorePassword`.

-Additional configuration examples can be found [here](./src/test/java/example).

-### enableDataDefinition
+### Data Definition Management

-When a graph is instantiated, the already existing data definitions in ArangoDB are compared with the structure expected
+When a graph is instantiated, the provider compares existing data definitions in ArangoDB with the structure expected by
-by the configuration of `gremlin.arangodb.conf.graph`.
-This checks whether:
+your configuration.
+It checks whether:

-- the database exists
+- The database exists
-- the graph exists
+- The graph exists
-- the graph structure has the same edge definitions and orphan collections
+- The graph structure has the same edge definitions and orphan collections

-In case of mismatch, an error is thrown and the graph will not be instantiated.
+If there's a mismatch, an error is thrown and the graph will not be instantiated.
+To automatically create missing data
-In case data definitions in ArangoDB are not present, they can be automatically created by configuring
-`gremlin.arangodb.conf.graph.enableDataDefinition` flag to `true`.
-This would allow creating a new database (if not
+definitions, set `gremlin.arangodb.conf.graph.enableDataDefinition` to `true`.
+This allows:

+- Creating a new database if it doesn't exist
+- Creating a new graph if it doesn't exist (along with vertex and edge collections)

-already existing) and a new graph (if not already existing).
-Existing graphs are never modified.
+Existing graphs are never modified automatically.

-Collection names (vertex and edge collections) will be prefixed with the graph name, if they are not already.
+Collection names (vertex and edge collections) will be prefixed with the graph name if they aren't already.

-## Graph Type
+## Graph Types

-The graph type can be configured with the property `gremlin.arangodb.conf.graph.type` and can be `SIMPLE` or `COMPLEX`.
+The ArangoDB TinkerPop Provider supports two graph types, which can be configured with the property
+`gremlin.arangodb.conf.graph.type`: `SIMPLE` and `COMPLEX`.

-### SIMPLE
+### SIMPLE Graph Type

+From an application perspective, this is the most flexible graph type that is backed by
-`SIMPLE` graph type is a graph definition that allows only 1 vertex collection and 1 edge collection.
+an ArangoDB graph composed of only 1 vertex collection and 1 edge definition.
-Collection names are prefixed with the graph name, e.g. `<graphName>_vCol`.
-By default, the vertex collection name is `<graphName>_vertex` and the edge collection name is `<graphName>_edge`.

-Element ids have no format constrains.

-Any label can be used at runtime.

-Here is an example of the configuration for a simple graph:
+It has the following advantages:

+- it closely matches the Tinkerpop property graph
+- it is simpler to getting started and run examples
+- it imposes no restrictions about element IDs
+- it supports arbitrary labels, i.e. labels not known at graph construction time

+It has the following disadvantages:

+- all vertex types will be stored in the same db collection
+- all edges types will be stored in the same db collection
+- it could not leverage the full potential of ArangoDB graph traversal
+- it could require index on `_label` field to improve performances

+Example configuration:

 ```yaml
 gremlin: